lightning/bolts/ext-dynamic-commitments.md

 The above pinning scenarios highlight the complexity of second-layer protocols and mempool restrictions.
-In this proposal, pinning is _still_ possible, but risk is mitigated because:
+In this proposal, pinning is _still_ possible, but risk can be controlled if nodes reduce their max_htlc_value_in_flight_msat values while the kickoff transaction is unconfirmed
-  - the kickoff transaction MUST confirm before HTLCs can be added to the commitment transaction
-  - no HTLCs exist on the commitment transaction while the kickoff transaction is unconfirmed

-If we allowed adding HTLCs _before_ the kickoff transaction confirmed on-chain, the pinning attack would now have a tangible benefit: the ability to steal the value of an HTLC.
-The second requirement above is very similar to the first
+If we allow adding HTLCs _before_ the kickoff transaction confirmed on-chain, the pinning attack has a tangible benefit: the ability to steal the value of an HTLC.
-requirement: by disallowing HTLCs when `dyn_propose` is sent, we ensure that the counterparty has no incentive to pin the kickoff transaction.

 ## Weights